Nachtalb/dotfiles/README.md

-# oh-my-fish-config.linux
+# oh-my-fish-config.mac
-My configuration for the OhMyFish on linux
+My configuration for the OhMyFish on mac